 Example Code

 Now that you understand the basics of continuous integration, let’s get a little practice setting up some of the technology that enables it: namely, a self-testing build.
-You added some automated tests in Section 4.3, so the goal is to run these tests automatically after each commit, and to show the results in pull requests.
-In Section 4.1.3, you pushed your code to GitHub, so to avoid introducing even more tools, let’s use GitHub Actions as the CI server that will run these tests.
+You added some automated tests in Part 4, so the goal is to run these tests automatically after each commit, and to show the results in pull requests.
+You also pushed your code to GitHub in Part 4, so to avoid introducing even more tools, let’s use GitHub Actions as the CI server that will run these tests.

 $ cd fundamentals-of-devops